 - STEP 5: if no one near seems like a good match, look for a homeopathic veterinarian who does phone consults.

 - STEP 6: personally evaluate the veterinarian (see below).

-(While veterinarians at other organization’s web sites may say they are trained in homeopathy, if you want a homeopathic veterinarian, it is best to select from one of these sites.
-Even here, there may be one who only studied a little, so you will still to carefully interview them.)
+Filter for “phone consults” if your pets do not like to drive or no holistic vet is near you.
+(While veterinarians at other organizations’ websites may say they are trained in homeopathy, if you want a homeopathic veterinarian, it is best to select from one of these sites.
+Even here, there may be one who only studied a little, so still carefully interview them.)

 - The Academy of Veterinary Homeopathy